janko/janko.io/_posts/2016-09-11-better-file-uploads-with-shrine-motivation.md

 ---
 title: "Better File Uploads with Shrine: Motivation"
 tags: ruby file attachment upload shrine library gem
+excerpt: "This is the 1st part of a series of blog posts about Shrine.
+In this part I talk about the motivation behind creating Shrine, by going over the limitations of existing file attachment libraries."
 ---

 *This is 1st part of a series of blog posts about [Shrine].
 The aim of this